MarkFlow

 | Tools | Git, AWS |

 This GFM table renders cleanly and converts reliably to Word grids.
 Advanced features in editors like Obsidian support footnotes for references, preparing your file for robust conversion and handling edge cases like nested lists for sub-achievements.
 In practice, inconsistent indentation in lists can cause preview glitches—a common pitfall for beginners.
-Always use four spaces for proper nesting to ensure seamless translation.
+Always use four spaces for proper nesting to ensure accurate conversion.

 Tools and Tips for Editing Markdown Resumes Effectively